 Even tech giants like Apple don’t miss the chance to once again promote their products and give discounts to students and teachers on MacBooks and iPads.
 Students, parents, and teachers can use this discount during the academic year, from August to June.

-Since back-to-school campaigns are seasonal, there is a question up in air:
+Since back-to-school campaigns are seasonal, there is a question up in the air:

 Do limited-time promotions work?